 Note that the high pressure sodium for the movable fuel bundle actuators must be delivered to the OSL via thin hydraulic tubes that have sufficient slack to safely flex 0.8 m in any horizontal direction when these tubes are fixed to the pool deck 16 m above.
 Note that in an earthquake these tubes are subject to considerable liquid sodium drag forces.

 The fuel tube bundle frame and shroud are fabricated from HT-9 steel (85% Fe, 12% Cr, 1% Mo, 0% C, 0% Ni).

-The height allowances for the octagonal fuel bundle components from bottom to top are: legs (1.5 m), bottom grating (0.1 m), fuel tubes (6 m), lifting point (0.3 m), swelling allowance 0.1 m.
+The height allowances for the fixed fuel bundle components from bottom to top are: legs (1.5 m), bottom grating (0.1 m), fuel tubes (6 m), lifting point (0.3 m), swelling allowance 0.1 m.
 Hence the fuel bundle shipping container and the air lock tube must be able to accommodate a fuel bundle with an overall length of 8.0 m.

 The present design provides an ideal initial 0.25 inch clearance between a movable fuel bundle and each of the adjacent fixed fuel bundles.
 With good dimensional tolerance control this clearance should be sufficient to allow reasonable core zone material swelling.

 The fixed octagonal fuel bundle maximum outside face to outside face distance is: